 - Egg + egg yolk: I like to use a combination of an egg and an egg yolk in many of my cookie recipes.
 The extra yolk helps to make the cookies chewier.

-- Flour: Be sure to properly measure the flour to avoid heavy, dry cookies that don’t spread.
+- Flour: Be sure to properly measure the flour.
+Too much flour can result in heavy, dry cookies that don’t spread.

 - Oats: Regular, not thick-cut, rolled oats work well in this recipe.

 - Raisins: You can use golden or dark raisins.
-Other dried fruit, like dried cranberries also work.
+Other dried fruit, like dried cranberries or dried cherries also work.
 Or use chocolate chips in place of the raisins.

-- Baking: Slightly underbaking the cookies helps to keep them soft and chewy.
+- Baking: Slightly underbaking the cookies helps to keep their soft and chewy texture.
 The edges of the cookies should look set but the centers should look soft and slightly underdone.
 Since oven temperatures can vary, you may find that you need to add more baking time.

-These cookies can be stored in a resealable container at room temperature for 3-4 days.
+The cookies can be stored in a resealable airtight container at room temperature for 3-4 days.
 The cookies also freeze well.

 If you’ve tried this oatmeal raisin cookie recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!